 Screening for Mental Health Inc. is an additional anonymous on-line resource that offers assessment for depression, bipolar disorder, generalized anxiety disorder, post-traumatic stress disorder, eating disorders, and problems with alcohol.

 Authentic Happiness is a website for Positive Psychology, a new branch of psychology which focuses on the empirical study of such things as positive emotions, strength-based character, and healthy institutions.
 Research has shown that it is possible to increase happiness, satisfaction, hope, and engagement in meaningful activity no matter one's circumstances.
 There are several self-assessments on this page that may be helpful in looking at your character strengths and how you engage with various situations.
 If you are interested, we recommend starting by completing the VIA Survey of Character Strengths.
 You will have to register in order for your scores to be kept on file for you review, but this is a completely confidential process, requires no commitment from you, and is free.

-Light Therapy – The Counseling Service has SAS lamps available to aide in the treatment of Seasonal Affective Disorder (SAD).
+Light Therapy: The Counseling Service has SAD lamps available to aide in the treatment of Seasonal Affective Disorder (SAD).
 A student must first meet with a counselor to determine whether or not the lamp is appropriate for the student's needs.
-Continued counseling may be suggested but is not required for use of the light therapy.
+Continued counseling may be suggested but is not required for use of light therapy.